klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S05_Status_GPU_computing.md

 access CPU memory or the other way around, in the MI300 generation the CPU and GPU memory is fully unified (physical and virtual), with both sharing the same memory controllers and memory, which will enable to fully eliminate redundant memory copies.
-MI300 was first mentioned at the AMD Financial Analyst Day in June 2022 and at [CES'2023 (early January)](https://youtu.be/OMxU4BDIm4M?t=5382), where a full package was shown, but still with very little detail.
+The MI300A was first mentioned at the AMD Financial Analyst Day in June 2022 and at [CES'2023 (early January)](https://youtu.be/OMxU4BDIm4M?t=5382), where a full package was shown, but still with very little detail.
 It was announced the one MI300 package will combine a powerful GPU with 24 CPU cores